 - That is the latest day you should apply neem oil, neem cake, or karanja products to your garden for pollinator safety.

-For indoor plants and veggie starts, neem is strongly recommended to keep fungus gnats, fruit flies and other bad guys away.
-Neem also has lots of other good benefits in the soil like reducing nitrification, improving structure and increasing soil fertility.
+For indoor plants and veggie starts, neem and/or karanja are strongly recommended to keep fungus gnats, fruit flies and other bad guys away.
+They also have lots of other good benefits in the soil like reducing nitrification, improving structure and increasing soil fertility.

-If you’ve ever had plant feeding insects snack down on your precious plant babies, you’ll appreciate the power of neem oil and karanja.
-And you’ll thoroughly enjoy witnessing the incredible results.
-Always remember to keep neem oil sprays away from plants two weeks before flowering until the flowers transition to fruits.
+If you’ve ever had plant feeding insects snack down on your precious plant babies, you’ll appreciate the power of neem and karanja oil.
+Witnessing the incredible results yourself.
+But always remember to keep neem and karanja oil sprays away from flowers & plants two weeks before flowering until the flowers transition to fruits.
 This double checks safety for honey bees and insect pollinators.

-Granular neem cake is handy for this because you wont worry about a sudden gust of wind taking spray drift onto your wildflowers or flowering vegetables nearby.
+Granular neem cake and/or karanja cake is handy for this because you wont worry about a sudden gust of wind taking spray drift onto your wildflowers or flowering vegetables nearby.